nevesgil/ml_puc_back_model/README.md

 ## Introduction

-Spaceship Titanic is a learning dataset from Kaggle, inspired by the famous Titanic problem and designed to help machine learning enthusiasts develop their first projects.
+Spaceship Titanic is a learning dataset from Kaggle, inspired by the famous Titanic problem and designed to help machine learning enthusiasts develop their first projects (https://www.kaggle.com/competitions/spaceship-titanic).

 It features a synthetic dataset of passengers, complete with various attributes, and can be used to predict whether or not these passengers were transported to another dimension following the spaceship collision with a space-time anomaly.